pbstark/Repro-s159-f19/syllabus18.md

 use "reproducible," "replicable," and "repeatable" to mean different things?
 There's no length restrictions for this assignment, but I would expect it to take about 2 pages to do a good but concise job.

-#### Assignment 3. **Due 9/23, 11:59pm:**

-**Cargo-Cult Statistics and "researcher degrees of freedom"**

-Read Gelman and Loken (2013) and Silberzahn et al. (2018).
-+ How many of the co-authors in Silberzahn et al. are in Statistics departments?
-+ Sketch the assumptions involved in each analysis listed in Table 3 of Silberzahn et al.
-If you need clues, see Freedman (_Statistical Models: Theory and Practice_, 2009).
-Berk and Freedman (2001) might also be helpful.
-+ Is there any analysis that does not rely on a model?
-If so, which?
-+ For the analyses that rely on models, explain the models in your own words, to the extent that you can figure out what was done:
-    - What are the assumptions of the models?
-    - Do those assumptions make sense for this application?
-    - What assumptions are needed to justify causal inferences in this context?
-    - Is there reason to believe that the models are in fact response schedules?
-If so, what?
-    - Explain in detail in words what models used by teams 3, 6, 12, 13, 17, and 31 are assuming.
-    - Explain in words what "OR" and the confidence intervals mean in the tables.
-    - Which, if any, of the "confidence intervals" are actually confidence intervals?
-Why are the others not actually confidence intervals?

 #### Reading assignment, **finish before class on 9/24**